 Irrespective of the professional service that we might look to engage, most people select those who they seek advice from on the basis of a “gut feeling” that the person eventually selected will do a good job.
 Just because someone appeals to us as an individual doesn’t mean though that they are the right person to give us advice and this is particularly relevant in the area of personal financial advice.
-So here’s a few pointers about what to look out for and what you need to ask or investigate before engaging them:
+Picking the right financial adviser can however be straight-forward, so here’s a few pointers about what to look out for and what you need to ask or investigate before engaging them:

 1. Think beyond what you might feel is your obvious need